Someone called me a mad scientist the other day.

 But wait.
 What was happening was computers and software.
 He took a job as a technical illustrator with the Boeing Company in Seattle drawing airplanes using a computer.

-Most software at the time was painfully unfriendly, condescending, annoying, totally unforgiving and punishing of the slightest error, actually oppressive.
+Most software at the time was painfully unfriendly, condescending, annoying, totally unforgiving and punishing of the slightest error, even oppressive.

 Unusable at any speed